 The bow area itself is nothing short of massive, as one would expect in any deckboat.
 To the starboard side the generous storage begins under the helm console and continues all the way to the forward end of the starboard seat with no bulkheads interrupting the space.
 Thanks to this storage area, the boater not only can fill the sole storage with boards but this compartment as well.
 To the port side, the storage is only under the seat as the head occupies the console space.
 Both seat cushions are hinged from the back and open with the aid of gas struts.

-The seat position fully forward has a backrest and I find this to be an equally comfortable position for an observer watching the end of the towline as it puts them in direct line of sight with the operator.
+When sitting in the lounge position both the port and starboard seats have flip-up armrests, and while this is a wonderful feature for both comfort and security, I would rather see the flip-down armrests that are offered on some of the other Regal models as they can be deployed and retracted with one hand.The seat position fully forward has a backrest and I find this to be an equally comfortable position for an observer watching the end of the towline as it puts them in direct line of sight with the operator.
 The seat cushion removes to reveal a nonskid step that will then take one to the nonskid foredeck.
 A hatch on the foredeck covers the self draining anchor locker, and a bow reboarding ladder is standard.

 Pricing and Options